-There are different organisations you can contact if you have questions or concerns about an election or referendum advertisement.
+There are different organisations you can contact if you have questions or concerns about an election advertisement.

 Contact us about election advertising rules

 We’re responsible for making sure everyone follows the rules about promoter statements, authorisation of advertising and electoral finance.

 You can complain to us about breaches of: